IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-12/index.markdown

     cd WORKSPACE/teda.demoapp/data
     rm -rv checkpoint out

-If you restart the Lookup Manager application, then you can remove the control and out directories from Streams Studio or command line:
+If you restart the Lookup Manager application, then you must remove the control and out directories from Streams Studio or command line:

     cd WORKSPACE/teda.lookupmgr/data
     rm -rv control out